-Dronabinol is synthetic ∆9-THC (delta 9-tetrahydrocannabinol), one of the active cannabinoids found in marijuana.
+Dronabinol is synthetic ?9-THC (delta 9-tetrahydrocannabinol), one of the active cannabinoids found in marijuana.
 It is approved in the United States in 2.5mg, 5mg and 10mg capsules for the treatment of anorexia associated with AIDS and chemo-therapy induced nausea and vomiting.
 It is a schedule III drug meaning there is a low abuse potential, but it is monitored by the United States DEA (drug enforcement agency).
-It is Medicare part B reimbursed for its current approved indications.
-Use of dronabinol for the treatment of OSA is novel.
+It is Medicare part B reimbursed for its currently approved indications.
+The use of dronabinol for the treatment of OSA is novel.
 However, the use of natural tetrahydrocannabinol is being used by many different patients suffering from all sorts of medical ailments and illnesses.
 Medical marijuana patients now have the ability to use many different products such as this THC inhaler and other variants available for purchase.
 Having said this, medical marijuana patients don’t just have to use inhalers as a way to get their treatment.
 In fact, most people who use marijuana, either recreationally or medicinally, use papers for marijuana to roll up their weed and smoke it.
 The choice is about the preferred way for individuals.
 The applications of THC as a treatment could possibly be much wider than Dronabinol as of right now, but as stated this is due to the fact the use of Dronabinol at the moment is novel.

 About RespireRx Pharmaceuticals Inc.